Thykp/OOP_Project/backend/scripts/README.md

 -   Methods are limited to key ones (getters, setters, constructors) to keep diagram readable
 -   Output is automatically saved to `scripts/out/class-diagram.puml`
 -   The output directory is created automatically if it doesn't exist
+-   Format conversion uses the Maven plugin (no external PlantUML installation required)
+-   The generate scripts automatically convert to XML, UML, and PNG formats